MicrosoftDocs/quantum-docs/articles/how-to-submit-jobs.md

 These steps show how to use the Azure CLI to run a Q# application and select a target from the different providers of your Azure Quantum workspace.

+You will also find a full reference for all commands and features available through the `az quantum` extension in the corresponding section of the [Azure CLI documentation](/cli/azure/quantum).

 > [!NOTE]
 > A provider is a partner quantum service consisting of quantum
 > hardware, a simulator, or an optimization service.